cassidybargell/election_analytics/posts/election_narrative.md

 ![](../figures/narrative/percap_trumppct.png)
 I believe the difference in these graphs is reflective of the urban-rural partisan divide.
 Although there are more total deaths in larger, urban, Democratic-leaning areas, per capita death rates take into account population sizes, and therefore are more useful when comparing between populations.

+The change in vote share from 2016 to 2020 in counties can also be examined in order to understand how Trump either made or lost ground this election.
+If the virus was worst where Trump had the most support, you might expect to see higher the death rates in an areas that had a larger shift towards Trump in 2020.

+Examining change from 2016 is also useful in potentially evaluating any claims that the severity of a virus in an area either hurt or helped a candidate.
+2016 county popular vote outcomes were generally highly predictive of 2020 county popular votes.
+A relationship between large changes in popular vote share and coronavirus deaths might indicate that the severity of COVID-19 in an area had an impact on support for a candidate.

 ![](../figures/narrative/total_change.png)

 ![](../figures/narrative/percap_change.png)

+Instead what we see is that there does not seem to be a strong relationship between change in Democrat win margin from 2016 to 2020 and death rates.
+In fact the relationship seems slightly positive when examined using total deaths, and slightly negative when examined using per capita deaths.

+From this preliminary examination it does not appear that in counties where there was a high death toll there was a strong shift either left or right this election.

+The outliers (at the bottom of the above graph) had the largest swing *towards* Trump this election (a large decrease in Democratic win margin, although many of the counties were still won by Biden).
+The top four counties with largest swings right were in Texas -- in or around the Rio Grande Valley (Starr County, Maverick County, Webb County and Hidalgo County).
+The fifth largest swing right came from Miami-Dade in Florida.

+Miami-Dade county highlights the danger of succumbing to ecological fallacies through this broad type of analysis.
+One could incorrectly draw the conclusion that a high coronavirus death rates in this county caused a large swing right this election by looking at broad ecological data.
+In reality we cannot draw sweeping conclusions like that from this type of data.
+Rather, examining ecological data like I have done above is useful in providing a starting point to understand if some of the large claims that are being made hold much weight to begin with.

+** Texas counties, danger of ecological fallacy.
+Transition to polling.

 ![](../figures/narrative/partisan_concern.png)
 ![](../figures/narrative/vote-2020_concern.png)